Junkers Unite with a stepladder side table

 I cannot take credit for this original idea.
 I first saw one on Pretty Handy Girl using part of a ladder, and I guess the image never left my head.
 And now I have my own ‘restoration hardware’ toned version of one.

 2. Lean the full ladder against the wall at the desired angle.
-Attach ladder to the wall with top brackets.
+Attach ladder to the wall along the top with two large hinges.

-3. Mark how long you desire the boards to be, then cut to size.
+3. Mark how long you desire the shelf boards to be, then cut to desired length.

-- mix black and brown unevenly so it creates different coloured streaks when applied
+– mix together black and brown acrylic craft paint unevenly so it creates different coloured streaks when applied

 – water it down a LOT